IvanThieu/AutoLISP/README.md

 # AutoLISP

-LISP routines to implement with AutoCAD and AutoCAD Civil 3D
+LISP routines to implement with AutoCAD and AutoCAD Civil 3D using the APPLOAD command

 Some of these LISP routines are meant to be used in combination with other tools such as:
   - AutoHotKey or Aliases in AutoCAD to simplify the command or bind it to a key